atropos-null/LS/py109/py109_studyguide.md

 print(a is b)  # True, because integers -5 to 256 are interned
 ```

 In Python, there's a predefined range of integers, specifically from -5 to 256, for which memory locations are pre-assigned.
-When you reference an integer within this span, Python consistently points to the same memory spot."
+When you reference an integer within this span, Python consistently points to the same memory spot.

 What Python Interns: